tyanai/vManager-Plugin-Jenkins/README.md

 ## Change Log

+##### Version 3.1.6 (Oct 28, 2021)
+-	Add support in define variables for the launch operation.
+	This might break compatability if you are using pipeline.
+Add:
+	defineVarible: false, defineVaribleFile:'', defineVariableType:'', defineVariableText:''
+	to the plugin command to overcome it.

 ##### Version 3.1.5 (April 8, 2021)
 -	Upgrading to Jenkins 2.277.1 Configuration Form Modernization.
-	This releases will will the Jenkins "Configure System" page to fail to save.
+	This releases will fix the Jenkins "Configure System" saving failure.

 ##### Version 3.1.4 (March 11, 2021)